spartacus04/jext-reborn/readme.md

 - Parrot will still dance to the music!
 - Discs can be found in dungeons.
 - A website to generate the required files for the music discs.
+- Disc fragments can be found in dungeons and be crafted back together

 ## Other features